Samratnitesh/Customer_Segmentation/README.md

 - Including more customer attributes for better segmentation accuracy.
 - Integrating customer segmentation results into a recommendation system for product suggestions.

-## Contributing

-If you'd like to contribute, feel free to create a pull request or open an issue with suggestions.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-Let me know if you'd like to add anything specific!